vitaly-t/pg-promise/README.md

 So, if the main principle of sub-transactions isn't supported, what good are sub-transactions in PostgreSQL, you might wonder.
-You can roll-back results of sub-transactions, without effecting the result of the top-level transaction, and promise logic allows easy implementation of such processing pattern.
+You can roll-back results of sub-transactions, without effecting the result of the top-level transaction, and promise logic allows easy implementation of such partial rollback pattern.

 ### Synchronous Transactions